mbjoseph/wildfire-extremes/README.md

 docker run -d -p 8787:8787 mbjoseph/wildfire-extremes
 ```

-Then, navigate to port 8787 on a web browser (e.g., localhost:8787) and log in
+Then, navigate to port 8787 on a web browser (e.g., `localhost:8787`, or
+`<Insert EC2 IP addres heres>:8787` if running on AWS) and log in
 with username `rstudio`, password `rstudio`.

 ### Optional: creating an RStudio project